jeremychleung/RGTracks-20C/README.md

 **Contact**
 -----
-If you have any questions about the data, feel free to contact Ms. Guiling Ye (*email address*) and Dr. Jeremy Leung (chleung@pku.edu.cn or liangzx@gd121.cn).
+If you have any questions about the data, feel free to contact Ms. Guiling Ye (*yegling3@mail2.sys.edu.cn*) and Dr. Jeremy Leung (chleung@pku.edu.cn or liangzx@gd121.cn).
 <br />